-Customs clearance is required for any commercial shipment, whether for import or export.
+Customs clearance is required for any commercial shipment, including your telecom shipments, whether for import or export.
 Enterprises exporting and importing goods must clear certain government-imposed customs hurdles.
 Preparing documentation submitted online or physically is a standard part of the customs clearance process.
 This assists the authorities in calculating the cargo’s taxes.

 The type of goods being sent usually determines the documentation needed for customs clearance.
 It also differs depending on the cargo’s origin and destination countries.
 Most businesses must comply with a set of general paperwork when importing or exporting goods.

 Make sure you tick off these 5 telecom shipments requirements from your list.

 The customs packing list details the contents of the cargo, which can be compared to the pro forma invoice.
 You include this list with the foreign shipment.
 It is handy for shipping firms because it lets them know what is transported.

 Individual customs packing lists are kept outside each container to reduce the danger of erroneous cargo being exported internationally.